Pure Differential Privacy for Functional Summaries with a Laplace-like Process: The Independent Component Laplace Process Mechanism

-\item For any $t\in T$, $P( \tilde{Z}(t) = Z(t)) = 1$. \end{enumerate} Meaning that there exists a stochastic process in $\mcC(T)$ equally distributed as the ICLP except on a zero-measure set. \end{theorem} All of the results of the ICLP mechanism for $\mbH$ in Section \ref{hilbertspace subsection} are now applicable to summaries in $\mcC(T)$.
+\item For any $t\in T$, $P( \tilde{Z}(t) = Z(t)) = 1$. \end{enumerate} Meaning that there exists a stochastic process in $\mcC(T)$ equally distributed as the ICLP except on a zero-measure set. \end{theorem} All the ICLP mechanism results for $\mbH$ in Section \ref{hilbertspace subsection} are now applicable to functional summaries in $\mcC(T)$.
 Furthermore, the point-wise evaluation is now a measurable operation and thus is protected.
-We also note that the proof of Theorem \ref{continuity ICLP theorem} is not just a standard theorem from stochastic processes and relies heavily on the structure of the ICLP.
+We also note that the proof of Theorem \ref{thm: continuity ICLP theorem} is not just a standard result from stochastic processes but relies heavily on the structure of the ICLP.